 Your sales representatives lose valuable follow-up time when leads aren’t sent directly to the appropriate member of your team.
 Lead routing is the process of distributing leads among your sales team in a formulated way.

 Automating this flow of leads helps internal team organization while decreasing time spent on pointing each lead in the right direction.
 According to Tom Pierce from Power Router, quick response times can make the difference between closing the sale and missing out.
 He says, “Ensure that you have processes in place in your routing strategy to pause and play assignments for rep’s who aren’t available.”
-This is important because if your leads get routed to an employee who is not present, there will not be good response times and the chance of them becoming a customer goes down greatly.

 In ONTRAPORT, you can assign incoming leads to a lead router to easily distribute them to different users in your account, better leveraging your team’s time.
 For example, you may have both full-time and part-time employees on your sales team.
 Using ONTRAPORT’s Weighted Random lead router to assign leads to users by percentage, you could have one full-time user in your account receive 50% of the incoming leads while two other part-time users each receive 25%.
 Alternatively, with the Round Robin lead router, you can evenly distribute leads to each of the users who are in the router you create.
 This way, everyone ends up with the same number of leads over time.